Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 4. Understand common reasons for rejection

 - Bad credit history.
-It’s good practice to request a copy of your free credit score to ensure it looks good and there are no mistakes on it, or so you can find ways to improve it if it’s not ideal.
+It’s good practice to request a copy of your credit score to ensure it has no errors on it that may affect the outcome of your application.
 Bad credit history is one of the major reasons why applications are rejected.

 - Too many applications.
-Making too many credit card applications can backfire on you, because each application leaves a black mark on your credit report that future credit providers often frown upon.
+Making too many credit card applications can backfire on you, because each application leaves a mark on your credit report, which can raise red flags for providers.

 - Insufficient income.
-Credit providers will consider your personal situation in its entirety, i.e. do you have sufficient income to be able to pay these future credit card bills, and do you already have existing debt to service?
+Credit providers will consider your personal situation in its entirety.
+They’ll determine if you have sufficient income to be able to pay the credit card balance and take into account any current debts you’re paying off.